alonasorochynska/siemens-security-advisories/README.md

 ## Application Features

-* <b>Home</b> Page: Displays statistics related to the database data.
+* <b>Home Page</b>: Displays statistics related to the database data.
-* <b>Products</b> Page: Lists all products with related data, including references to product details and support pages (if available).
+* <b>Products Page</b>: Lists all products with related data, including references to product details and support pages (if available).
 Includes search functionality by product name and pagination.
+* <b>Product Detail Page</b>: All detailed information related to product.
-* <b>Vulnerabilities</b> Page: Lists vulnerabilities with details, including search functionality by CVE, CVSS Score, and Severity, allowing multi-field search and pagination.
+* <b>Vulnerabilities Page</b>: Lists vulnerabilities with details, including search functionality by CVE, CVSS Score, and Severity, allowing multi-field search and pagination.
+* <b>Vulnerability Detail Page</b>: All detailed information related to vulnerability.
+  * Pop-up window with CVSS details.
+* <b>CVSS Vector Page</b>: Page to search products by CVSS Vector.
+  * Pop-up window with CVSS Vectors connected to product.
-* <b>Documents</b> Page: Lists all scraped documents that were used to create the database.
+* <b>Documents Page</b>: Lists all scraped documents that were used to create the database.

 ## Examples